TiermoInvin/Lively/README.md

 Phone-focused for now but hopefully going to work on the web as well as desktops.

 # Feature Ideas
+- Utilizing open-source projects in order to not need to reinvent the wheel.
 - Backwards compatibility to older, unsupported devices so that people can make use of - what would other wise be - e-waste.
     - Maybe decreasing in features in order to accomodate them.
 - Premium features from other apps made open-source and free